loglob/Dwarf_net/README.md

 This requires [dotnet-script](https://github.com/filipw/dotnet-script).

-Libdwarf must be installed at runtime (but not build time).
+Libdwarf must be installed at run- and buildtime.

 ## Using
 To start, open a `Debug` instance via one of the class's constructors.